mredenti/ModernCMake/slides/episodes/targets.md

 ## WHAT IS A TARGET

-In CMake, a target is a node <!-- logical unit --> inside the dependecy graph of your project
+**In CMake, a target is a node <!-- logical unit --> inside the dependecy graph of your project**

 - A target is declared by either `add_executable()` or `add_library()` commands where

-- Executable Targets: Represent a binary that can be run.
-Defined using `add_executable()`.
+- \underline{Executable Targets}: Represent a binary that can be run.

-- Library Targets: Represent shared, static libraries or object files.
-Defined using `add_library()`.
+- \underline{Library Targets}: Represent shared, static libraries or object files.

-- To declare a target in CMake, specific commands are used

 ## TARGET PROPERTIES